huggingface/diffusers/src/diffusers/pipelines/README.md

 # 🧨 Diffusers Pipelines

-Pipelines provide a simply way to run state-of-the-art difffusion models in inference.
+Pipelines provide a simple way to run state-of-the-art diffusion models in inference.
-Most diffusion systems consits of multiple independently-trained models and highly adaptable scheduler components - all of which are needed to have a functioning end-to-end diffusion system.
+Most diffusion systems consist of multiple independently-trained models and highly adaptable scheduler components - all of which are needed to have a functioning end-to-end diffusion system.

 As an example, [Stable Diffusion](https://huggingface.co/blog/stable_diffusion) has three indepently trained models: